8thwall/web/xrextras/README.md

 $ npm run build
 ```

-## Currnet Version
+## Current Version

-The current version of xrextras is 0.0.4, and it can be specifically referenced using
+The current version of `xrextras` is 0.0.4, and it can be specifically referenced using
 [//cdn.8thwall.com/web/xrextras/xrextras-0.0.4.js](https://cdn.8thwall.com/web/xrextras/xrextras-0.0.4.js)

 This version requires 8th Wall XR Version 10.0.4 or newer.